Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/faq.md

 ### Why is it slow?

-If you document is very big then Google Docs starts slowing down substantially — this is a know problem to Google.
+If your document is very big then Google Docs starts slowing down substantially — this is a known problem to Google.
 So the performance problems you are experiencing may have nothing to do with the extension itself.

-You should try disabling the extension by going to *chrome://extensions/* in the url bar.
+You should try disabling the extension by going to *chrome://extensions/* in the URL bar.
 Then reload your document and check if the performance problems are still apparent.
 If you notice an increase in performance please [contact me](contact.md) so that I can look into it.